LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 }
 ```

-4. Next add a new method to your XXXRootListController.m. `-updateSpecifierVisibility:` will hide or show any specifiers whenever we call the method:
+4. Next add a new method to your RootListController's implementation. `-updateSpecifierVisibility:` will hide or show any specifiers whenever we call the method:

 ```objc
 -(void)updateSpecifierVisibility:(BOOL)animated {